 In essence, the program consists of 30 semester hours, a combination of hands-on field work and 5 university courses.
 A full- time commitment by students to the program is required.
 Financial aid possibilities are available through the Siena Heights University Financial Aid Office.

-The program begins with an Introduction to the teaching profession course that will meet four times during the summer of 2012 (class will meet from 9 a.m. until 6 p.m. on dates decided on by the faculty and cohort: tentatively scheduled for 2 Saturdays in August and 2 in September).
-The fall semester will run from the end of August 2012 through the end of the fall semester.
-The winter semester will begin in January 2013 and run through the end of the spring semester.
-Successful completion of the coursework and fieldwork will result in students applying for secondary provisional certification in May 2013.
+The program begins with an Introduction to the Teaching Profession course and a Perspectives In American Education course that will meet both during the summer of 2016 (class will meet from 9 a.m. until 6 p.m. on dates decided on by the faculty and cohort: tentatively scheduled for selected Saturdays throughout the summer).
+The fall semester will run from the end of August 2016 through the end of the traditional fall semester.
+The winter semester will begin in January 2017 and run through the end of the traditional spring semester.
+Successful completion of the coursework and fieldwork will result in students applying for secondary provisional certification in May 2017.

 Prior to Formal Application:

-Students wishing to apply to the Post-Baccalaureate Intensive Certification Program will need to meet with Sally Rae, Program Director of the Undergraduate Teacher Education Program, to discuss their major and determine whether additional coursework is necessary to complete program requirements in those majors.
+Students wishing to apply to the Post-Baccalaureate Intensive Certification Program will need to meet with Sally Rae, Coordinator for Elementary and Secondary Programs to discuss their major and determine whether additional coursework is necessary to complete program requirements in those majors.

 While meeting with Sally, students will also need to discuss the details of Michigan’s teacher testing process.
 Passage of the Michigan Tests for Teacher Certification is required prior to application to the program.
-Students will need to pass both the basic skills test and the content area test within their majors.
+Students will need to pass both the Professional Readiness Exam (PRE) and the content area test within their majors.
 Students interested in the Intensive Certification Program are urged to register for the appropriate tests as soon as possible.
-Registration materials are always available in the Undergraduate Teacher Education office or on line:
+Registration materials are always available in the Division of Education office or on line: http://www.mttc.nesinc.com/

 These tests are only given five times a year (January, April, July, October and November) and are given at 11 testing locations around the state of Michigan.